snapshot-labs/sx-docs/protocol/authenticators.md

 ):
 ```

-Ethereum transaction authorization works in the similar way to the Ethereum transaction authenticator, where a hash of the session key data is bridged from Ethereum.
+Ethereum transaction authorization works in the similar way to the Ethereum transaction authenticator (see that section for more info), where a hash of the session key data is bridged from Ethereum.

 ```
 @external